 Kentucky Criminal Statute of Limitations Laws

-A statute of limitations is a law that prohibits the district attorney or prosecutor from charging a defendant with a crime that was committed longer ago than the statute allows.
+A statute of limitations is a law that prohibits the district attorney or prosecutor from charging you with a crime that was committed longer ago than the statute allows.
 In most states, misdemeanors have shorter time limits than felonies and at least some felonies, such as murder or sex crimes against children, have no time limit.

 Research the Law